 Henley on Thames

-January-February saw us in beautiful Henley On Thames, famed for the Henley Royal Regatta.
-Henley has lots of beautiful riverside walks, some great pubs and restaurants both town and around the villages, all of which seemed to be dog friendly.
+January-February saw us in beautiful Henley On Thames, famed for the Henley Royal Regatta, beautiful riverside walks and some great pubs and restaurants all of which seemed to be dog friendly.

-We were looking after a beautiful house and two small but, if anything, even more beautiful and uniquely characterful dogs.
-The younger female dog followed Carolyn around like a shadow, the older male dog was very much his own man, a real character and great fun to be around.
+We were looking after a beautiful house and two small but, if anything, even more beautiful and characterful dogs.
+The younger female dog followed Carolyn around like a shadow, the older male dog was very much his own man, a real character, my buddy and great fun to be around.

 Henley is surrounded by gorgeous countryside and some impossibly picturesque villages, many of which have been used in filming period dramas for TV.
 One day we were watching “Endeavour” the prequel to Inspector Morse and realised that it was filmed in Hambleden the same village where we had walked the dogs that day!
 Spooky!
 The “Vicar of Dibley” a Dawn French classic TV series was filmed in a nearby village too, although the walk to the windmill on top of the hill looked too much for dear old Dennis.